schillij95/ThaumatoAnakalyptor/README.md

 This example shows how to do segmentation on scroll 3 (PHerc0332).

 ### Download Data
-- **Checkpoint and Training Data:**
-    Checkpoint and training data can be downloaded from the private Vesuvius Challenge SFTP server under ```GrandPrize/ThaumatoAnakalyptor```.
 - **Scroll Data:**
     Download ```PHerc0332.volpkg``` into the directory ```<scroll-path>``` and make sure to have the volume ID ```20231027191953``` in the ```<scroll-path>/PHerc0332.volpkg/volumes``` directory.
 Place the ```umbilici/scroll_<nr>/umbilicus.txt``` and ```umbilici/scroll_<nr>/umbilicus_old.txt``` files into all the ```<scroll-path>/PHerc0332.volpkg/volumes/<ID>``` directories.